behica/blocmetrics/README.md

 ## Setup

-### 1. Sign-up and register your site
+### Sign-up and register your site

 Add the name and base URL of your site to the application and click save.
 __Note:__ be sure to leave off the trailing __'/'__ in your URL.
 For example, if your site is __http://coolsite.com/__, just enter __http://coolsite.com__

 ## Insert this snippet into your website or application's JavaScript file:

-This will be the code which enables the tracking of events you define that you want to track.
+This will be the code which allows you to define events that you want to track.

 ```
 blocmetrics = {};